Heinrich Plett (1853-1934) and Katharina Teske (1857-1918)

 As a child of immigrants, the only relatives we had nearby were the families of my dad’s three cousins, related on his maternal Graewe side.
 Now I’m discovering new connections through genealogy.
 What a surprise when I learned that Graewes began arriving in North America in the 1800s!
 Their story—our story—is shared below, along with where descendants can be found today.

 Writer's grandson David Graves with wife Eva in 1995, Manitoba

-A girl stabbing her father for alleged abuse; a serious cough sickening children; death by lightning … these are some of the stories shared by a long-lost relative that I discovered through his letters to the Rundschau from Alexanderpol in Russia’s Memrik Mennonite Settlement ... which also led to some Canadian connections.
+A girl stabbing her father for alleged abuse; a serious cough sickening children; death by lightning … these are some of the stories shared by a long-lost relative that I discovered through his letters to the Mennonitische Rundschau from Alexanderpol in Russia’s Memrik Mennonite Settlement.

 Heinrich Plett wrote to this historical Rundschau in 1882

 I recently discovered some of my great-grandfather’s letters to a Mennonite publication and found them a fascinating window into a past from which most records were destroyed after families were uprooted.
-The Rundschau was a U.S.-based newspaper that was a lifeline for separated Mennonites on different continents.
+Then based in the U.S., the Mennonitische Rundschau was a lifeline for separated families and friends on different continents.
 The translated letters are shared below along with a short biography of Heinrich, information about his descendants, and a photo!